StefanSchroeder/Gocal/README.md

 =====

 Gocal is a simple clone of pcal.
 It's a tool to create monthly calendars in PDF with a no-nonsense attitude.
-Right now it creates a 12 page PDF with one month per page.
+Right now it creates a 12-page PDF with one month per page.
 Pcal has quite a few options, that gocal will never support, like calculating Easter.
-On the other hand, adding events to days shall be added soon.

 Features: